-Cyber-threats can clearly cause huge issues for organizations who are not protected or who fall victim to attacks, causing downtime, loss of revenues and even reputational damage.
-In addition, regulations and data protection legislation also require organizations to reduce the risk of suffering a breach.
+Cyber-threats can clearly cause huge issues for organisations who are not protected or who fall victim to attacks, causing downtime, loss of revenues and even reputational damage.
+In addition, regulations and data protection legislation also require organisations to reduce the risk of suffering a breach.
 It is vital to protect against cyber-attacks and although it is difficult to be 100% covered, there are several methods that can be used to reduce risk.

 Internal procedures and governance can have a large say in the protection of data and systems.
-By limiting who can access networks and important applications an organization can limit where an infection can come from.
-Governance will also set benchmarks internally for organizations to adhere to and assuming they are regularly tested, IT staff can regularly understand where risk may come from and take actions to reduce it.
+By limiting who can access networks and important applications an organisation can limit where an infection can come from.
+Governance will also set benchmarks internally for organisations to adhere to and assuming they are regularly tested, IT staff can regularly understand where risk may come from and take actions to reduce it.

 Human error or intervention is often still the first step of an attack or infection, either by opening malicious attachments, emails or websites or using infected media.
-By training and educating staff on the threats of cyber-crime and how to be more aware, an organization can quickly start to reduce risk associated.
+By training and educating staff on the threats of cyber-crime and how to be more aware, an organisation can quickly start to reduce risk associated.
 Simple things like showing staff how to spot a malicious email or unsecured website can pay dividends in the long-run.

 To read the full whitepaper on the evolving threats of cyber-crime and to learn how to protect against threats, download the whitepaper now.